molgenis/molgenis-py-consensus/README.md

 "classification", "last_updated_by", "last_updated_on"`.
 Except from `"timestamp"` and `"id"`, these are the columns as delivered from Alissa Interpret.
 They are first imported into MOLGENIS using the "Amazon bucket file ingest" feature in the [MOLGENIS scheduled jobs plugin](https://molgenis.gitbooks.io/molgenis/content/guide-schedule.html).
-From there the files are downloaded as csv and put into the inbox folder of the pipeline.
+From there the files are downloaded as csv and then converted into tab separated (.txt) files and put into the inbox folder of the pipeline.
+Before starting the file ingest make sure that the vkgl_raw_"labname"  are empty.

 ### Radboud/MUMC format
 The filename must contain the word "radboud".
 It is a tab separated file without a header, it should contain columns in